What is British Science Week?

 Can the British Science Association help with my event publicity?

-Can I download BSW logos to use on my marketing materials?
+Can I download British Science Week logos to use on my marketing materials?

 Yes, you can.
 Logos are available here.